n4vrl0s3/Sequential-and-Binary-Search/README.md

-# Sequential Search and Binary Search
+# Sequential and Binary Search

 This repository aims to provide a comprehensive starting point for understanding and implementing two fundamental search algorithms: Sequential Search and Binary Search.
 These search algorithms are implemented in Python and serve as a great introduction to search techniques for beginners and intermediate programmers.